A Finite-Model-Theoretic View on Propositional Proof Complexity: Discussion: The Power of the Polynomial Calculus and Beyond

 The former problem can be reformulated as follows.
 Let $M_{k/2}$ denote the set of monomials over $\mcX$ of degree at most $k/2$.
 Let $S$ be the $M_{k/2} \times M_{k/2}$-matrix over $\mbR$ which is defined by letting $S(m,n)$ be the leading coefficient of the monomial $m \cdot n$, $m,n \in M_{k/2}$, in $\hat s$ that we get when we syntactically expand the sos polynomial $\hat s$.
 Then $S$ is symmetric and, as a consequence of the syntactic form of $\hat s$ ($\hat s$ is an sos polynomial), $S$ can be written as a sum of matrices $vv^T$ where the $v\colon M_{k/2} \to \mbR$ correspond to the summands in $\hat{s}$.
 Vice versa, assume that $S$ can be written in this form.
 Let $z$ be the $M_{k/2}$-vector whose entries are the monomials $m \in M_{k/2}$, i.e.\ $z(m) = m$.
 Then it is easy to see that $z^T S z$ is an sos polynomial.
 Hence, $\hat{s}$ is an sos polynomial if, and only if, the corresponding matrix $S$ can be written as a sum of matrices $vv^T$ for $v\colon M_{k/2} \to \mbR$.
 This condition is equivalent to saying that $S$ is positive semi-definite, which, in turn, is equivalent to saying that $S$ has only non-negative eigenvalues.
 It is known that the eigenvalues of matrices over $\mbQ$ are definable in $\FPC$, see~\cite{DawarGroHolLau09}.
 It is easy to adapt this definability result to our setting which shows that the positive semi-definiteness of $S$ can be certified in $\Cinf$ (using $\mcO(k)$ many variables) as well.

 This proof (sketch) shows that all lower bounds for the polynomial calculus that we obtained in Section~\ref{sec:applications:low}, that is for graph isomorphism refutations and for the CSP dichotomy, remain valid for the Positivstellensatz.
 These lower bounds have been known before, but it is nice to see how easily they can be derived by using our newly developed finite-model-theoretic tools.
 Again, let us stress that what makes our arguments particularly simple is the $\FPC$-homogeneity of CFI-structures.
 As we saw, this result allows us to quantify over refutations in $\Cinf$ (assuming that symmetric refutations with certain syntactic properties exist), so we are only left with the usually much simpler task of verifying such refutations in $\Cinf$.
-As indicated above, this line of research is part of on ongoing project where we explore the power of symmetric proof systems from the viewpoint of finite model theory more thoroughly, so we defer the details to this upcoming work.
+As indicated above, this line of research is part of on ongoing project where we explore the power of symmetric proof systems from the viewpoint of finite model theory more thoroughly, so we defer the details to this upcoming work.\\ \\ \\ \textbf{Acknowledgements:} We would like to thank Joanna Ochremiak for drawing our attention to a mistake in the previous version of this paper, and Tuomas Hakoniemi for answering detailed questions on the issue of bit-complexity in the polynomial calculus over $\bbQ$.